crosiont/identicon-generator/README.md

 #Description:
-A 5x5 identicon generator that takes a string as input and outputs an identicon as a png.
+A 5x5 identicon generator that takes a string as input, hashes it with MD5 and outputs an identicon as a png using pillow.

 #Requirements:
 Pillow